 We all know that breast is best, but the magical properties of breastmilk aren’t just nutritional, they’re also healing.
 After your next feed, express a little and rub it on your bub’s bot.

-“If you breastfeed put the milk on a rag, lay it over the affected area, and leave the nappy off for 15 minutes.
-I do that every few hours.” – Debbie
+“If you breastfeed, put the milk on a rag, lay it over the affected area, and leave the nappy off for 15 minutes.
+I do that every few hours.” – Debbie, Grapeviner mum.

 5. Oil’s well

-Gently rubbing natural oils into your cherub’s cheeks gives them some relief from irritation as well keeping their skin hydrated and acting as a natural barrier to wetness.
+Gently rubbing natural oils into your cherub’s cheeks can relieve irritation, keep their skin hydrated, and act as a natural barrier to wetness.
 Olive oil and coconut oil are popular choices.

 “I only used olive oil … nothing else.
 My Indian friend gave me the tip.
-My son had a smooth little bum.” – Elza
+My son had a smooth little bum.” – Elza, Grapeviner mum.

 6. Good egg

 “My mother-in-law told me about using egg white when the nappy rash is really bad.
-I was sceptical but it worked so well.
-This was when my son was older though, maybe 12 months or so.
+I was skeptical, but it worked out well.
+This was when my son was older, though, maybe 12 months or so.
 I was stunned by how well it worked.
-I only used it when there was nappy rash, not any other time as a preventative or anything.” – Kristy
+I only used it when there was nappy rash, not any other time as a preventative or anything.” – Kristy, Grapeviner mum.

 7. Aloe, aloe!